-    Enable the plan, and click Create.
+Enable the plan, and select Create.

 You should see the plan run.
-The 'Plan Summary' tab will report whether the build succeeded or not.
+The 'Plan summary' tab will report whether the build succeeded or not.

 Tests in the appropriate directory in the source code repository will be run automatically as part of the build, and the test results will be displayed in Bamboo.

 Now, whenever you commit a change to the repository, Bamboo will build your source code and report on your test results.